newracom/nrc7292_sdk/README.md

 # NRC7292 Standalone SDK Package

 ## Notice
+- Starting from version 1.4, kindly utilize the FirmwareFlashTool.exe located in the package/standalone/tools/external directory.
 - Please do not use package/standalone/tools/external_tools/FirmwareFlashTool.exe of v1.3.4 rev08.
-Use other revision's one instead.
+Use other v1.3.4 revision's one instead.

 ### Release roadmap
+- v1.4         (2023.03.31)
 - v1.3.4_rev09 (2022.10.24)
 - v1.3.4_rev08 (2022.08.09)
 - v1.3.4_rev07 (2022.07.19)